gnappo1/SENG-LIVE-060324-Phase-4-FLASK/05_client_server_communication/README.md

 ## Learning Goals

-- Review API Fundamentals
+- Connect a React App to Flask API
-- Discuss MVC Architecture and Reinforce Patterns / Best Practices
-- Introduce RESTful Routing
-- Build and Execute GET / POST Requests
+- Execute a GET Request and One or More POST/PATCH Requests from a Front End Application
-- Introduce and Use Postman to Interact with APIs
-- Discuss the Importance of Serializers
-- Demonstrate How to Properly Set Up Serializers
-- Demonstrate How to Use Serializers to Render Structured Data in API -
+- Use Flask Validation to Protect Data from Incorrect / Corrupt Requests
+- Discuss How to Handle Errors on Front End
+- Discuss CORS
+- BONUS: Discuss honcho

-## Responses
+## Topics Covered

 - Lecture Topics
 - Introduction to APIs